CodeAsm/3mulator/readme.md

 * NES (ow boy, probably buggy and non working)

 But no particular order and I might migrate parts or incorperate this into other projects earlier.
+Most people would probably just need capstone or another emulator. go, go find one of those instead.

 ## Resources and helpfull links